 Impact on certificates in Google Chrome

-In order for certificates issued by Symantec, GeoTrust and Thawte to be trusted in major browsers, they need to be reissued free of charge:
+In order for certificates issued by Symantec, GeoTrust and Thawte to be trusted in major browsers, they need to be exchanged:

 DigiCert issues Symantec certificates from December 1, 2017.
 Symantec certificates issued by DigiCert will be fully trusted by upcoming Chrome releases.